Impact

 Increase health care provider engagement with All of Us, support health care providers in engaging with patients and community members about All of Us and increase engagement among members of populations underrepresented in medical research across the entire All of Us participant journey.

-Medical research participants need to reflect the diversity of communities across the United States to drive health care innovation that benefits everyone.
-However, medical research has historically underrepresented members of populations from diverse backgrounds or those with complex diseases.
-Consequently, we know less about the overall health, effective treatments, and disease prevention for these populations often left out of medical research, and as a result health care often uses a one-size-fits-all approach.
+Biomedical research participants need to reflect the diversity of communities across the United States to drive health care innovation that benefits everyone.
+However, biomedical research has historically underrepresented members of populations from diverse backgrounds or those with complex diseases.
+Consequently, we know less about the overall health, effective treatments, and disease prevention for these populations often left out of biomedical research, and as a result health care often uses a one-size-fits-all approach.

-To fill this gap, the National Institutes of Health’s All of Us Research Program is working to enroll one million or more participants in a longitudinal research program and is prioritizing enrollment of members of communities historically underrepresented in medical research.
-All of Us is working to develop a robust dataset that researchers can use to accelerate health research and medical breakthroughs, enabling individualized prevention, treatment, and care for all of us.
+To fill this gap and promote diversity in research, the National Institutes of Health’s All of Us Research Program is working to enroll one million or more participants in a longitudinal research program and is prioritizing enrollment of members of communities historically underrepresented in biomedical research.
+All of Us is collaborating with trusted intermediaries, like health care providers and community-based organizations, to develop a robust dataset that researchers can use to accelerate health research and medical breakthroughs, enabling individualized prevention, treatment, and care for all of us.

-Engaging Populations Underrepresented in Medical Research and Health Care Providers
+Engaging Populations Underrepresented in Biomedical Research and Health Care Providers

 A Human-Centered Design and Developmental Evaluation Approach

-In Year 2, RTI focused on co-creating digital solutions to support engagement with the All of Us Research Program.
-We conducted a total of 71 virtual co-creation workshops with a total of 416 individuals (health care providers and community members, including Black and African American, LGBTQ+, and Hispanic and Latino people) to validate challenges, brainstorm solutions, test, and refine 84 “idea cards” that depict digital solutions to address challenges engaging with All of Us.
+In Year 2, RTI focused on co-creating digital solutions to address challenges and support engagement with All of Us.
+We conducted more than 70 virtual workshops with more than 400 individuals (health care providers and community members, including Black and African American, LGBTQIA+, and Hispanic and Latino people) to validate challenges identified in Year 1, brainstorm potential solutions, and test and refine almost 50 unique concepts (descriptive text and visual storyboards) for digital solutions.